dotmailer/dotmailer-magento2-extension-enterprise/README.md

 - This release includes a number of minor updates bundled with Magento 2.4.2, mainly fixes for static and MFTF tests.

 ###### Bug fixes
-- We now retrieve the reward points balance from a different table, so an accurate balance is shown in Engagement Cloud.
+- We now retrieve the reward points balance from a different table, so an accurate balance is shown in Dotdigital.
 - We've added a plugin to fetch product entity ids for grouped product children.
 This fixes a bug in Magento Commerce to do with linking from a grouped product to its parent product, where the wrong URL or image path was returned in catalog sync and cart insight.
 - Data field mappings are now retrieved in website scope, instead of store scope.